elastic/kibana/rfcs/text/0016_buildkite.md

 It's difficult to understand which plugins are required to support which base features.
 For example, Pipelines support is provided by a group of many plugins, and many of them have outdated names ([Pipeline: Nodes and Processes](https://github.com/jenkinsci/workflow-durable-task-step-plugin) is actually a plugin called `workflow-durable-task-step-plugin`).

 Many plugins are maintained by CloudBees employees, but it can be very difficult to determine which ones are, without knowing the names of CloudBees employees.
-All Jenkins community/third-party plugins live under the `jenkinsci` organization in GitHub.
+All Jenkins community/third-party plugins reside under the `jenkinsci` organization in GitHub, which makes finding "official" ones difficult.

 TODO